Every once in a while, I meet someone who doesn’t believe that the Beatles were the greatest band of all time.

-I try to keep an open mind about this, since there are some groups that I simply don’t get, either (see my Joy Division issues).
+I try to keep an open mind about this, since there are some groups that I simply don’t get, either.
 David Bowie?
 Yeah, I can understand that; his Ziggy Stardust days leave people scratching their heads.
 Bob Dylan?
 Sure.
 His voice itself can turn some people away.
 But the Beatles?
 Come on.

 - During the week of April 4, 1964, The Beatles occupied the top five positions on the Billboard Hot 100 singles chart (12 in the Hot 100), the top 2 positions on the albums chart, the no. 1 position in the British singles chart, the first two positions in the British albums chart and the no. 1 position in the British EP chart, – the most complete domination of the British and American charts in history.
 Today, you’re lucky to have one top 10 album and single at the same time.